dean1012/dean1012.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities should be reported as [GitHub issues](https://guides.github.com/features/issues/) whenever possible.
+Vulnerabilities should be reported privately and responsibly to me via e-mail to [jsmith@jerry-smith.net](mailto:jsmith@jerry-smith.net).

-Issues that contain sensitive information should be reported privately via e-mail to [jsmith@jerry-smith.net](mailto:jsmith@jerry-smith.net).
+Please give me time to review the vulnerability and take action before making the report public.

 When filing a vulnerability, please provide as many details as possible.